lammps/lammps/doc/src/Howto_amoeba.rst

 HIPPO files for a variety of small organic and biomolecules are in preparation by the Ponder group.
 Those force field files will be included in the LAMMPS distribution when available.

+To use the AMOEBA or HIPPO force fields, a simulation must be 3d, and fully periodic or fully non-periodic, and use an orthogonal (not triclinic) simulation box.

 ----------